GoogleCloudPlatform/podcast/site/content/post/episode-133-ml-kit-with-brahim-elbouchikhi-and-sachin-kotwani/index.md

 We’ll both be at [Cloud NEXT](https://cloud.withgoogle.com/next18/sf/)!

-{{< transcript "[MUSIC PLAYING] MARK: Hi, and welcome to episode number 133 of the weekly Google Cloud Platform Podcast.
+{{< transcript "[MUSIC PLAYING] MARK: Hi, and welcome to episode number 133 of the weekly Google Cloud Podcast.
 I am Mark Mandel, and I'm here as always with my colleague, Melanie Warrick.
 Melanie, how are you doing today?" >}}

 MELANIE: I'm good.
 How are you doing, Mark?